zachafif/treeclassify/README.md

 4. Confusion matrix, graphical representation of all positive and negative instance
 5. Receiver Operating Characteristic (ROC) Curve, graphical representation of a classification model's ability to distinguish between positive and negative classes at various classification thresholds.
 The curve is plotted from True Positive Rate (recall) as y-axis and False Positive Rate (1-recall) as x-axis.
 Additionally it also compute Area under Curve (AUC) which is basically evaluate the model’s performance to distinguish positives and negatives.

+For further reference, let's recall that positive (1) means the data classified as Coniferous and negative (0) means the data classified as Deciduous.
+Therefore, true positive means the data correctly predicted as coniferous and true negative means that the data correctly predicted as deciduous.
+Otherwise, the prediction are false.

 Furthermore, we divided the data into training set and test set with a ration of 80:20.
 Then, the training set was used for model fitting, and the training accuracy was evaluated using k-cross validation with k=5.
 Last, the fitted model were tested against test set to get the final evaluation metrics.
 For this experiment, we build three scenario model as follows,
 1. Scenario #1: Fitted model with all metrics and default hyperparameters
 2. Scenario #2:Fitted model with selected metrics and default hyperparameters